INTRACEREBRAL HEMORRHAGE

 General therapy

-The tabs below discuss specific issues regarding the conservative treatment of ICH.
+The tabs below discuss specific issues related to the conservative treatment of ICH.
+Otherwise, general principles of acute stroke management and intensive care, including management of intracranial hypertension, apply.

 Blood pressure management in the acute stage